battleaxedotco/tool-docs/docs/rubberhose2/style.md

     width="450px"
     right/>

 Select a layer (hose or controller) that belongs to the style you would like to save.
-Hold **ALT** and click the Copy Style button.
+Hold **ALT** and click the **Copy Style** button.
 A file save dialog will popup.
 Save the file to your desktop or somewhere easy to locate.
-When you press Save you will likely be presented with a similar warning about the save location being outside of the default.
-AE just wants you to know that the preset wont be available in the Effects & Presets panel.
-We don't want it there.
-This is normal and may be ignored.
+When you press **Save** you will likely be presented with a similar warning about the save location being outside of the default.
+AE just wants you to know that the preset won't be available in the Effects & Presets panel.
+We don't want it there so click OK to ignore this error.

 ## Installing a style
 <Screenshot